 And why wouldn’t it?
 I was feeling lousy.
 On a near-daily basis, I suffered from general irritability; my blood pressure was rather high; for unknown reasons I was disturbed by loud noises; had a nagging and unnatural electric sensation in my hands; either was sleeping way too much or too little; had a reduced capacity for taste; and felt a sense of fatigue and weakness.

 At the time, I was playing in adult soccer league which was coincidentally called “Over the Hill Soccer”.
 I thought it should be renamed “Down the Hill” to describe more accurately the condition of my teammates and me.
 We played 10 games in the spring and 10 games in the fall.
-Everyone was getting progressively slower and we thought the age was the reason.
+Everyone was getting progressively slower each season and we thought the age was the reason.

 I continually surprised myself, putting greater and greater challenges in my path, yet continuing to achieve them and subsequently achieving even higher results.
 I had become a relatively fast runner and triathlete for my age.
 I have continued to up the ante (I’ve run a 5K in under nineteen minutes; a 13.1M in ninety minutes; and a half-ironman triathlon at five hours, twenty-three minutes), and started increasing the volume and intensity of my training.